strashila/BlackDuckCMDTools/BlackDuckGetBomMatchedFiles/Readme.md

 BlackDuckGetBomMatchedFiles is a tool that chains API calls to get the list of all matched files from matched file API endpoint at
 /api/projects/{projectId}/versions/{projectVersionId}/components/{componentId}/matched-files

-The tool builds a CSV-like output with uri or declaredComponentPath, matchType and componentId The command line options parsing is done with System.CommandLine library https://github.com/dotnet/command-line-api/blob/main/docs/Your-first-app-with-System-CommandLine.md
+The tool builds a CSV-like output with uri or declaredComponentPath, matchType and componentId.
+The command line options parsing is done with System.CommandLine library https://github.com/dotnet/command-line-api/blob/main/docs/Your-first-app-with-System-CommandLine.md